How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 8. Traffic regulation

 8.3.
-The signals of the traffic controller take precedence over traffic signals and traffic signs and are mandatory.
-Traffic lights, except for flashing yellow, take precedence over road signs of priority.
-Drivers and pedestrians must comply with the additional requirements of the traffic controller, even if they contradict traffic signals, traffic signs and markings.
+Traffic controller signals take precedence over traffic light signals and road sign requirements and are mandatory.
+Traffic lights other than flashing yellow have priority over road signs priority.
+Drivers and pedestrians must comply with the additional requirements of the traffic controller, even if they contradict traffic lights, road signs and markings.

 16.6.
-When turning left or turning around at the green signal of the main traffic light, the driver of a non-rail vehicle is obliged to give way to a tram in the same direction, as well as vehicles moving in the opposite direction straight or turning right.
-This rule should be guided by each other and tram drivers.
+When turning left or turning around when the main traffic light is green, the driver of a non-rail vehicle is obliged to give way to a tram in the same direction, as well as to vehicles moving straight in the opposite direction or turning right.
+Tram drivers should follow this rule among themselves.

 12. Task 12 of 15